 - Install the software on your computer (PC or Mac).

 - Connect your Samsung Galaxy phone or tablet to the computer.

-- Launch the program, follow the instructions to enable USB debugging, select a file type to scan.
-In this case, click "Messaging".
+- Launch the program, follow the instructions to enable USB debugging, and select the file type to scan.

 - Now the software will scan your device for any recoverable text messages.
-Be patient as it may take extra seconds or minutes.
+Be patient as it may take extra minutes.

 - Preview and recover your messages after the scan is complete.

 These days text messages are often more valuable than other types of data, and we can’t afford to lose them.
 But accidental deletion can happen now and then and when that happens, it can be really nerve-racking.
 However, those deleted texts may still be recoverable and I hope the above Samsung SMS recovery guide has helped.